DEMCON/libstored/README.md

-=libstored - Store for Embedded Debugger
+# libstored - Store for Embedded Debugger